 Good discipline is a partnership between the parents and the school.
-For this partnership to be successful, it is essential that parents stay informed about school policies and procedures.
+For this partnership to succeed, parents must stay informed about school policies and procedures.

 Honor Code

 For its validity, the Honor Code of STE rests on the truth of God's word in the Bible, especially the Ten Commandments, the foundation of our ethical judgments.
 To follow this truth makes people honorable.